jpgenari/even-and-odds/README.md

 - Solution to insert images with Javascript was taken from [Quora question](https://www.quora.com/How-do-you-insert-an-image-in-Javascript);
 - Solution for setTimeout() was taken from [w3Schools](https://www.w3schools.com/jsref/met_win_settimeout.asp);
 - Solution for activeOptionButton() and activeNumberButton() functions was taken from [SoftAuthor](https://softauthor.com/make-selected-clicked-button-active-in-javascript/);
-- Solution for enableNumberButtons() and disableNumberButton() functions taken from [Stack Overflow question](https://stackoverflow.com/questions/53242127/disabling-multiple-buttons-with-the-same-class-attribute-but-different-ids), [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) and [bobbyhadz blog](https://bobbyhadz.com/blog/javascript-remove-class-from-multiple-elements);
+- Solution for enableNumberButtons() and disableNumberButton() functions taken from [Stack Overflow 'Disabling multiple buttons with the same class attribute but different ids'](https://stackoverflow.com/questions/53242127/disabling-multiple-buttons-with-the-same-class-attribute-but-different-ids), [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events) and [bobbyhadz blog](https://bobbyhadz.com/blog/javascript-remove-class-from-multiple-elements);
 - Information about Arrow Functions was taken from [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions);
 - Information about how to convert Arrow Function to regular function was taken from [StackExchange](https://superuser.com/questions/1721957/how-to-convert-arrow-function-to-regular-function);
 - Styling solutions for shadow box, header and footer positioning and handling images with CSS were taken from [Web Dev Simplified video](https://youtu.be/riDzcEQbX6k), [CSS-TRICKS - A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/rotateY) and [30 seconds of code](https://www.30secondsofcode.org/css/s/footer-at-the-bottom/#:~:text=This%20is%20done%20by%20setting,and%20flex%2Ddirection%3A%20column%20.);
+- Solution for preloadImages() was taken from [KIRUPA](https://www.kirupa.com/html5/preloading_images.htm#:~:text=The%20Code%20for%20Preloading%20an%20Image&text=All%20you%20need%20to%20do,jpg%22%20), [Stack Overflow 'How do you cache an image in Javascript'](https://stackoverflow.com/questions/10240110/how-do-you-cache-an-image-in-javascript), [Stack Overflow 'What does the JSLint error 'body of a for in should be wrapped in an if statement' mean?'](https://stackoverflow.com/questions/1963102/what-does-the-jslint-error-body-of-a-for-in-should-be-wrapped-in-an-if-statemen), [Medium post](https://jackskylord.medium.com/how-to-preload-images-into-cache-in-react-js-ff1642708240) and [Video: This is why you need caching](https://youtu.be/n7mV2GAEx8M).
+- Solution to prevent unnecessary warnings in JSHint was taken from [Stack Overflow 'Why does JSHint throw a warning if I am using const?'](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const);
 - Some debugging performed with support of [ChatGPT](https://chat.openai.com/).

 ### Media